-How you can get involved:
+How you can get involved with Trick or Eat:

 CHECK OUT THE VIDEO FROM LAST YEAR'S TRICK OR EAT